 The project outcome demonstrates that students in the STEM groups showed growth in the knowledge and skills needed for careers in the 21st Century, which are collaborating, planning, solving problems, creating, redesigning, and communicating results.
 This was most evident when we worked with the students from other classes.
 Several of my students who are usually reserved, were self-assured when sharing ideas for the presentations.
 The group reports were thoroughly researched and presented confidently.
 I appreciate the support provided by the La Mesa-Spring Valley Educational Foundation for this project.

 Dweck, C. S. (2006).
 Mindset: The new psychology of success.
 New York: Random House.

 To cite this work, please use the following reference:

 El-Hajj, A. (2017).
-Developing 21st Century skills and career interests through STEM projects. https://www.socialpublishersfoundation.org/knowledge-base/lmsvef-grantee-research-outcome-developing-21st-century-skills-and-career-interests-through-stem-projects/
+Developing 21st Century skills and career interests through STEM projects.
+Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/lmsvef-grantee-research-outcome-developing-21st-century-skills-and-career-interests-through-stem-projects/